Some heating systems can be an absolute nightmare to balance, no matter how much you fight it you just can't seem to get it all going at once!

 With older on/off systems, this would have been more about heat-up times, and potentially less of an issue provided you have TRVs and your reference room (room with the thermostat) is slightly balanced down.
 This article, as all Heat Geek articles, isn't really about on/off systems though, and more about modern modulating heating systems which should be the standard.

-There’s a few key reasons balancing becomes difficult, and understanding why is your first step.
-Here’s a quick overview with links to more information.
+There are a few key reasons balancing becomes difficult and understanding why is your first step.
+Here's a quick overview with links to more information.

 There are two ways we can get around this issue;

 We can use one of the many pipework layout methods available to us to minimise the pressure differentials, more information on this is at the bottom of the article, and we can use better balancing valves!